Shelter Dog Meal Donation Count:

 Shutterstock

 Vizslas are energetic and affectionate dogs that thrive on human companionship, making them prone to separation anxiety.
 They are highly sensitive and can become anxious in unfamiliar situations or environments.
 Owners should provide regular exercise, mental stimulation, and social interaction to manage stress.
-Crate training can also provide a sense of security when their owners are not around.
+Crate training can also provide security when their owners are not around.
 Vizslas benefit from a structured routine and plenty of opportunities to engage in physical activities to keep their minds and bodies occupied.

 Border Collie